Overcoming Hiring Challenges in NZ Contact Centres

 In our recent benchmark report on the New Zealand Contact Centre industry, we found that one of the key trends in the sector is positivity around growth, with 11% of Contact Centres expecting to open a new site within the next 12 months – more than double the results of last year.
 Yet at the same time, our survey indicated that there are also some challenges being faced by local Centres.
 One of the core issues was in hiring and attrition, where over two-thirds of respondents said that a lack of quality candidates was chief among their difficulties.

-To share some of our report’s findings and discuss what Contact Centre leaders can do to improve their long-term recruitment outlook, we spoke with two of our specialist consultants, Clare Lawrence and Louise Cunningham.
+To share some of our report’s findings and discuss what Contact Centre leaders can do to improve their long-term recruitment outlook, we spoke with our specialist consultant, Louise Cunningham.

 Hiring Challenges in the Contact Centre Industry

 Of the 10 different hiring challenges outlined in our 2019 Contact Centre Benchmarking Report, four of the top ones are intertwined.
 A lack of applicants, cited by 17% of respondents as a major hiring challenge, is feeding into three other areas of issue, including a lack of quality candidates, a lack of candidates being able to work the required shifts, and a lack of candidate eligibility to work in New Zealand.

 Louise explains that this is putting a level of pressure on Contact Centre leaders, as they’re forced to come up with new strategies to hire in the tight market.
 While some organisations have started to lift their salary bands in the past six months as a means to attract applicants, this on its own may not be the most effective (or affordable) approach.

 One reason that there are fewer candidates in the talent pool could be because there are simply other entry-level jobs out there that are more appealing.
 Contact Centres used to be the perfect entry to the corporate world, but now there’s a much wider range of options available.